A Filmmaker's 'Quest' For A Quiet Family Portrait Is Pierced By Unforeseen Trauma

 RAINEY: About 7, yeah.

 So I get out of the shower.
 As I'm going to - you know, go to the door, I put clothes on or whatever.
 She's coming in the door.
 She was like - I was like, did you hear those shots?
 She's like, yeah, I was right in the store.
 You know, I heard them.
 You know, they were like they went right by me, whatever the case may be.
 So not even two seconds later, we hear the banging on the door - bang, bang, bang.
-PJ's friend Portia (ph), she's banging on the door and she's screaming, PJ got shot.
-And now I wasn't all the way dressed.
+P.J.'s friend Portia (ph) - she's banging on the door.
+And she's screaming, P.J. got shot.
+Now, I wasn't all the way dressed.
 My wife - she had just came back from the store.
 We looking like ragtag.
 We just ran out the door.
 We didn't even turn around to look to see what was going on, to turn anything off.
 We just left.
 We just ran out.
 Where is she?
 We were running for her.
-We turn a corner.
-We - you know, my wife ran so fast she ran right past me.
-She ran right past the block 'cause we're thinking she's at the basketball court where we originally thought she would be.

 GROSS: Do you know anything more about who shot her?
 Was anybody ever identified?